-More people are using school websites to find information and keep up to date with the school’s activity.
-Producing content that satisfies this demand can be hard for those not used to writing for websites, so here are some simple tips to help you master online content for your school website.
+More people are using school websites to find information and keep up to date with the school’s activities.
+Producing content that satisfies this demand can be challenging for those not used to writing for websites, so here are some simple tips to help you master online content for your school website.

 Write for your audience

-The most important thing to keep in mind when writing content for your school website is the people you want to read it, consider what their expectations will be and what will be relevant to them.
-If something is in a style that they do not expect or enjoy they may be put off from engaging with it.
+When writing content for your school website, the most important thing to keep in mind is the people you want to read it to.
+Consider what their expectations will be and what will be relevant to them.
+If something is in a style that they do not expect or enjoy, they may be discouraged from engaging with it.

-A school website contains all kinds of content, from fun news items to official policy updates and it is essential to find the right tone and message with each.
-Lighthearted pieces will tend to use emotive language and deliver a personal feel, while more serious policy items may focus on straight forward, factual information.
+A school website contains all kinds of content, from fun news items to official policy updates, and it is essential to find the right tone and message with each.
+Lighthearted pieces tend to use emotive language and deliver a personal feel, while more severe policy items may focus on detailed, factual information.

 Use clear paragraphs

 It is also crucial that the experience of reading your content is as smooth and informative as possible.
-We recommend making sure the essential information you want to communicate is placed in the first paragraph, while each subsequent section delivers further information.
+We recommend ensuring the essential information you want to communicate is placed in the first paragraph, while each subsequent section delivers further information.

 You will want to avoid adding paragraphs that are not useful for the reader; instead, every section should have a clear purpose.
 Ensuring this is the case will help keep readers engaged until the end.